-Learning How to Punctuate Sentences while Learning to Appreciate Life
+Learning How to Punctuate Sentences: Learning How to Appreciate Life

 A learner’s ability to apply punctuation correctly—and sometimes creatively—in writing is critically important.
 Without applying the proper usage of punctuation, a writer may unintentionally provide the wrong message, which, at times, can be unintentionally comical or offensive or unintelligible to read.
 Moreover, pertaining to school, studies show that some students find it difficult to use punctuation marks during reading and writing, and research shows that students do not practice adequately nor sensibly enough to master the skill of punctuation.
 Therefore, learning how to apply punctuation correctly while writing and reading is necessary.